-As with everywhere else in South Cyprus, there are many places where you can eat out in Larnaka, mostly fairly inexpensively compared to Western Europe.
-The Finikoudes sea-front promenade hosts dozens of restaurants, with outside eating areas during the warmer months, where you can stop for a coffee or an ice cream any time, or have a meal.
-Most of them are generic restaurants designed for tourists, with a mixture of Cypriot and English food, generally accompanied by chips and perhaps a bit of salad.
+As with everywhere else in South Cyprus, there are many restaurants in Larnaca.
+Most are fairly inexpensive compared to Western Europe.
+The Finikoudes sea-front promenade hosts dozens of restaurants, with outside eating areas during the warmer months.
+You can stop for a coffee or an ice cream any time, or have a meal.
+Most of them are generic restaurants designed for tourists.
+There is a mixture of Cypriot and British food, generally accompanied by chips and perhaps a bit of salad.
 The quality is usually pretty good and the service reasonable.
-They’re good places to relax, to enjoy the view of the beach, and to stay as long as you like.
+They’re great places to relax, to enjoy the view of the beach, and to stay as long as you like.

 However.. the choice of food is very wide, the quality uniformly good, and the service usually excellent.
-There is standard Greek Cypriot cuisine (stifado, moussaka, various kebabs), pizza, waffles, pasta, salads and more.
+There is standard Greek Cypriot cuisine (stifado, moussaka, various kebabs).
+You can also order pizza, waffles, pasta, salads and more.
 There are even at least ten vegetarian choices, which is unusual in Cyprus.
 Most items are accompanied by chips and salad, and the portions are good sizes.
-There is also a range of starters – mostly Cypriot specialities such as halloumi or tzatsiki – and, if you have room, various desserts including some sumptuous ice creams.
+There is also a range of starters – mostly Cypriot specialities such as halloumi or tzatsiki If you have room, there are various desserts including some sumptuous ice creams.

-There is a standard wine list and drinks, although be warned that the prices for soft drinks are very high, rather balancing the good value of the food.
-Water can be bought to drink in bottles, or brought free in glasses.
-At Alexanders the bill is brought with the meal , and (as with most restaurants in Cyprus) service charge is included.
-A nice touch is that, at the end of the meal, the waiter will sometimes offer something on the house – usually coffee or hot chocolate, or perhaps a brandy.
+As with most restaurants in Cyprus, there is a standard wine list and drinks.
+However, note that the prices for soft drinks tend to be high, balancing the good value of the food.
+Water can be bought to drink in bottles; restaurants in Larnaka don’t generally offer free tap water.
+At Alexanders the bill is brought with the meal.
+As with most restaurants in Cyprus, the bill includes a service charge.
+A nice touch is that, at the end of the meal, the waiter will sometimes offer something on the house.
+This is usually coffee or hot chocolate, or perhaps a brandy or ice cream.

-A little way behind the sea-front, almost hidden in a side-street is the Art Café, popular with Cypriots and a good place to go if you want something local that doesn’t have chips with everything!
-The Art Café features paintings of several genres on the walls – there is no outside area – and a feeling of home cooking, with old-style plates and a surprisingly limited menu that nevertheless usually has something for most tastes.
+A little way behind the sea-front, almost hidden in a side-street is the Art Café.
+This is popular with Cypriots and is a good place to go if you want something local that doesn’t have chips with everything!
+The Art Café features paintings of several genres on the walls.
+There is a feeling of home cooking, with old-style plates and a surprisingly limited menu.
+Nevertheless it usually has something for most tastes.
 Service tends to be slow, but the food is good.

-If you want something spicier – and don’t mind paying a bit extra – Larnaka’s Mexican restaurant, Aztekas, is a little way out of the city, along the Dhekelia Road.
+If you want something spicier Larnaka’s Mexican restaurant, Aztekas, is a little way out of the city, along the Dhekelia Road.
 It has outdoor seating in the summer, indoor in the winter.
-The food is all Mexican (or, at least, Tex-Mex) with chimichangas, fajitas, burritos and more, all with a choice of beef, chicken or vegetable fillings.
-No chips in sight!
-They have a good ice cream selection too, and often offer complimentary strawberry margheritas after a meal.
+The food is all Mexican (or, at least, Tex-Mex).
+There are chimichangas, fajitas, burritos and more.
+All have with a choice of beef, chicken or vegetable fillings.
+They have a good ice cream selection too, and sometimes offer complimentary strawberry margheritas after a meal.

 There is also an excellent Indian restaurant, Masalas, not far from Aztekas.
 They offer a wide range of authentic Indian dishes, with special offers for early diners on weekdays.
 Our only problem with Masalas is that there is almost nothing available for vegetarians.